 Auditors examine financial records to check for fraud or waste and to ensure that individuals, companies, and government agencies are in compliance with tax laws.
-Auditors work internally in private companies and as public employees at all levels of government, investigating and examining organizations' financial records for fraud and waste.
+Auditors work internally in private companies and as public employees at all levels of government, investigating and examining organizations' financial records.
 These professionals can work in a variety of industries, including finance, manufacturing, and management.

 Most auditors work on a full-time basis.
-Overtime hours are common, especially in the beginning of the year, in preparation of tax season.
+Overtime hours are common, especially in the beginning of the year, in preparation for tax season.
 The work of an auditor can be stressful and is often fast-paced.
 Some travel to clients' locations is necessary.
 Most auditors work independently, but collaboration with other auditors may be required for big projects.
-Minimal physical activity and personal risk is associated with this profession.
+Minimal physical activity and low personal risk are associated with this profession.

 |Degree Level||Bachelor's degree|

 |Degree Field||Accounting, financing or another related financial field|

 |Certification||Voluntary certification is available from various professional organizations|

 |Experience||Advancement is typically commensurate with experience|

 Becoming an auditor begins with recognizing a strong aptitude for number crunching and data analysis.
 Auditing and accounting fields comprise numerous career directions with different educational paths.
 Some auditors begin their careers with a bachelor's degree in accounting, and there are also degree programs available with a concentration in internal auditing.

 These programs can allow students to specialize early in their academic career, which better prepares them to begin entry-level work as an auditor.
 Students can expect to cover topics like investment analysis, risk management and government loans and insurance, in addition to general education courses such as English, history, math and science.